The Tokyo Olympics will be available in Dolby Vision and Dolby Atmos... in the US

 With Tokyo 2020 a hop, skip and jump away, Comcast has announced plans to broadcast a "first-of-its-Kind" Olympic viewing experience in Dolby Vision HDR.

 Meanwhile, Xfinity Flex 4K broadband customers can expect 4K streaming coverage plus a host of "new streaming experiences".
-Saying “Olympics” into the Xfinity Voice Remote, for example, will take customers to the network's Olympics destination, while special voice commands for specific athletes, sports, teams and featured nations.
+Saying “Olympics” into the Xfinity Voice Remote will take customers to the network's Olympics destination.
+There are even special voice commands for specific athletes, sports, teams and featured nations.

 NBCUniversal previously announced it would air live coverage of the Tokyo Olympics in 4K HDR, a first for a US broadcaster.
 Events that will be featured in 4K include track and field, swimming, diving, tennis, beach volleyball, golf, gymnastics and more.
 TV customers will be granted exclusive access to men's basketball.